numba/numba/docs/source/cuda/cuda_ffi.rst

    signature = 'float32(CPointer(float32), int32)'
    sum_reduce = cuda.declare_device('sum_reduce', signature)

-To obtain a pointer to array data for passing to C functions, use the ``from_buffer()`` method of a ``cffi.FFI`` instance.
+To obtain a pointer to array data for passing to foreign functions, use the ``from_buffer()`` method of a ``cffi.FFI`` instance.
 For example, a kernel using the ``sum_reduce`` function could be defined as: